 The confusion over how the pyramids were built is mostly due to an isolated view of the Giza pyramids and the tendency to insert alternative theories where there is simply no necessity to.
 However, new insights of the possible construction methods of the pyramids have put most alternative theories to rest.
 For example, the recent discovery of a method of moving massive stones by watering sand to create less friction or W.T.
 Wallington’s method of lifting and moving giant stones.
-In other words, it wasn’t aliens, but it did require sophisticated techniques and was a gradual process of development.
+Simply put, it wasn’t aliens.
+It did, however, require a lot of sophisticated techniques and was a gradual process of development.

 The evolution and philosophy of Egyptian pyramid building stemmed as far back as basic oval burials.